MS-Organizational Leadership & Change

 Spring - December 1

 - Provide evidence of a baccalaureate or more advanced degree from a United States regionally accredited or equivalent post-secondary institution with a cumulative grade point average of at least 2.75 on a 4.0 scale for regular admission status.
-The cumulative grade point average is computed on the highest degree held at the time of application to the Edgewood College graduate program.
+The cumulative grade point average is computed on the highest degree held at the time of application to the Edgewood College graduate program. *If your GPA does not meet the minimum 2.75, please contact the admissions counselor for further consultation.
+Exceptions may be made in certain circumstances.

 - Complete and submit graduate application (including $30 fee).
 This application is for graduate students who want to pursue a Master’s degree, certificate, or take courses as a non-degree student.